 - You need a top -up heater to support your primary heating system.
 Particularly useful if you have storage heaters that have a habit of running out of charge.

 - You want effective heating for rooms that you only use occasionally, such as spare bedrooms and studies.

-- You need a heater for a room that only needs heat for a short period of time, such as a bathroom or conservatory.
+- You need a heater for a room that only needs heat for a short period of time, such as a conservatory.

 Electric Radiator Calculator

 HOW MANY WATTS DO I NEED?